Australia Muslim Cleric Hate

 He described Australia as a racist society whose people, "expect not to pay a price for what they do".

-He cheered the "Islamic revival you see among the youth . . .
-They are educated [and] hold our Islam identity very dear.
 Yet we want to propagate it to other people, other cultures [and] we are refused or denied . . . through an opponent who doesn't want to engage in discussion [but uses] the bully tactic of 'shut up, I'll put you in jail, I'll raid your house, I'll intimidate you even further'."

 He spoke of ancient grievances, of Iraq, Afghanistan, Chechnya and Bosnia.
 Western nations "light a fire in Muslim lands and stand back and hope no spark lands on their shores . . .
 Millions of people have been slaughtered at the hands of Britain, Europe, America, yet 56 or 57, 58 people in London saw what this meant.
 [Then] we saw the world stand up and say this is an attack on Western values but the reality is . . . there is an injustice.
 You cannot hope to create so much chaos and anarchy in lands [and think] no price will ever have to be paid by society."

 Noam Chomsky couldn't have put it better.
-This poisoning of young minds, the sense of historic victimhood and alienation, is daily fuelled by the self-loathing cultural relativists of the Western intellectual establishment.
+This poisoning of young minds, the sense of historic victimhood and alienation, is daily fueled by the self-loathing cultural relativists of the Western intellectual establishment.
 The only obvious antidote is to embrace the vast bulk of moderate Muslims, and to speak plainly to the rest, as Costello has.

 Australia To Track Muslim Clerics